-Elections ACT, in carrying out its functions and activities, usually collects personal information about individuals directly from those individuals or their authorised representatives.
-Elections ACT may also obtain personal information from third parties including information that is collected by other Australian, state and territory government bodies.
+In carrying out its functions and activities, Elections ACT usually collects personal information about individuals directly from those individuals or their authorised representatives.
+However, Elections ACT may also obtain personal information from third parties including information that is collected by other Australian, state and territory government bodies.

-Such information is collected only when it is necessary for, or directly related to Elections ACT functions or activities under the Electoral Act and the Referendum Act and subordinate laws made under those Acts (collectively referred to as 'Electoral Legislation').
+Such information is collected only when it is necessary for, or directly related to, functions or activities under the Electoral Act and the Referendum Act and subordinate laws made under those Acts (collectively referred to as 'Electoral Legislation').

-We collect this personal information in a variety of ways, including paper-based forms, by electronic means including online (through our website, as well as email), over the telephone and by fax.
+Elections ACT collects this personal information in a variety of ways, including paper forms, electronically including online (through our website, as well as email), over the telephone and via secure data-sharing arrangements with other Australian, state and territory government bodies.